 ITEMS IN AFP WITH KEYWORD:

-Improving the Quality of Care for Adults with Type 2 Diabetes Mellitus [Practice Guidelines]
+ADA Releases Standards of Medical Care for Patients with Diabetes [Practice Guidelines]

 The American Diabetes Association (ADA) has published a position statement containing evidence-based recommendations for diabetes care, treatment goals, and tools to evaluate the quality of care.